K-Musty/100-days_of_code/README.md

-# 100-of codes challenge by my humble self
+# 100-days of codes challenge
 This is to help build consistency with coding in python 🐍